fekner/BI-project----Cyclistic/README.md

    - Necessary data was gathered and combined.
    - Reporting tables that could be uploaded to Tableau to create the final dashboard were designed.

-The code created to merge the datasets into two target tables are found under the Code folder.
+The code created to merge the datasets into two target tables is found under the Code folder.

 3. Dashboard Design
    - The project planning documents were used to identify key metrics and dashboard requirements.